pulumi/pulumi-hugo/themes/default/content/_index.md

     - title: Deploy with confidence
       description: Validate every change with testing and built-in policies.

-    - title: Automate worldwide delivery
-      description: Scale up your delivery with [advanced automation](/automation/) as you grow.

 manage:
-  title: Get to market first
+  title: Deliver your ideas with ease
   description: |
     Pulumi gives you a faster dev loop across the entire organization by guaranteeing the infrastructure software supply chain.
 Standard software packaging allows sharing and reuse of code across the organization along with org-wide policy enforcements.
 Pulumi provides the industry’s only automation workflow capability that allows software engineering to be applied to solve and manage cloud infrastructure at scale.
   items:
     - title: Secure by default
       description: Automatic encryption for secrets and state.

-    - title: Empower with guardrails
-      description: Identity and Policy as Code ensure continuous compliance.
+Identity and Policy as Code ensure continuous compliance

     - title: See who changed what and when
       description: Full change visibility and auditing across your entire organization.